3 days in Helsinki, the first European Capital of Smart Tourism

 At that moment, I realized this was more of a reconnaissance trip, a way to note down the places I’ll probably only see once and the ones I’ll return to.
 Seeing Engel’s work without knowing much about him wasn’t the right approach, and I now know it.

 After my ears couldn’t bear the amateur opera singer at the square anymore, I walked down Unioninkatu towards the Market Square (Kauppatori) and the sea.
 Dhanish and I had been there the previous evening, and I assumed it was the night time that made it unappealing to me.
 Not quite.

-Not being particularly enthusiastic about the industrial landscape that was unfolding in front of me, I decided to take a left on Kirkkokatu and see where the street would lead me.
-Minutes later I found myself back at the Helsinki Cathedral and, obviously, on my way to the Ateneum (just minutes from my hotel).
+Not being particularly enthusiastic about the industrial landscape unfolding in front of me, I decided to take a left on Kirkkokatu and see where the street would lead me.
+Minutes later, I found myself back at the Helsinki Cathedral and on my way to the Ateneum (just minutes from my hotel).

 One of my Instagram followers had given me a precise itinerary that I intended to try on my last day in Helsinki.
 But on my second day, and after a late-start morning, the weather was perfect for a stroll by the sea.